sjmelia/regexbot/README.md

 A simple search and replace for numbers in square brackets then fills in the matches - `[0]` for the whole string, `[1]` for the first match, and so on.

+An example function is given for Jira, taking a config object.
+This function will connect to Jira, retrieve the message summary for the given case (if found) and respond with a nicely formatted message/link